 In the Celtic model, inclusive growth can be achieved when the knowledge-intensive service sector produces a multiplier effect that boosts allied sectors.
 The demand for office spaces, for example, would boost the real estate industry, while the proliferation of offices would result in an increase in demand for fast foods, convenience stores, retail outlets like malls and supermarkets, and building maintenance and security services, among others.

 In so far as the traditional Asian tiger economic growth model is concerned, the Philippines has arguably lost its comparative advantage to the other major ASEAN economies.
 The country should therefore explore growth paths where it enjoys overwhelming advantage.
 Instead of aspiring to be an Asian tiger, perhaps the Philippines should aspire to be a Celtic one.

-Want to contribute articles for the Guest Post?
-Just indicate in the blog’s comment section.
+Readers may indicate their wish to contribute posts in the blog’s comment section.